FabioLiberti/Heterogeneous_Federated_Learning/Repositories/Repositories_info.md

 ### LEAF: A Benchmark for Federated Learning
-LEAF is a benchmark for Federated Settings (19 dicembre 2021). https://github.com/TalwalkarLab/leaf
+LEAF is a benchmark for Federated Settings (19 Dicembre 2021).
+https://github.com/TalwalkarLab/leaf